 What are the Pool Grown Sea moss Benefits?

-Too much of pool grown sea moss may harm you.
-Aside not having all proper nutrients a wildcrafted one would have, its added salt content may do more harm.
+Too much pool-grown sea moss may harm you.
+Aside from not having all the proper nutrients a wildcrafted one would have, its added salt content may do more harm than good.

 Is Pool Grown Sea moss bad for you?